ibm-cloud-docs/cephaas/host_mapping_view.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once and then not have to add it for every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

-### View details of a single volume mapping for a host with the API
+## View details of a single volume mapping for a host with the API
 {: #view-single-host-details-api}
 {: api}

-Make a `GET /hosts/{id}/volume_mappings/{volume_mapping_id}` call to see details of a single volume mapping for a host.
+Make a `GET /hosts/{id}/volume_mappings/{volume_mapping_id}` request to see details of a single volume mapping for a host.
 See the following example.

 ```sh
 curl -X 'GET' '$sds_api_endpoint/v1/hosts/r134-b82edf1f-79ad-46e7-a800-cabb9a3d4921/volume_mappings/{volume_mapping_id}' -H 'accept: application/json'